Create a Web Layout with 3D Elements using Photoshop

 41 Use the same method as our navigation hover buttons to create the left par, only this time create the main overlapping part much longer and horizontally oriented instead of vertically oriented (jump back up to the Making the Navigation Hover button section of the tutorial to refresh your memory if needed).

 42 At the end of the ribbon (right-hand side), create a triangular shape using the Polygonal Lasso Tool (L) and use the Del key to remove the unwanted area.
-Finally, add a Drop Shadow layer style to this layer (use your preferred settings) and some dummy text.

 43 Duplicate the 3D ribbon layer and flip the duplicated layer by choosing Edit > Transform > Flip Horizontally.
 Use the Move Tool (V) to position it on the right; they will serve as the headings for the sidebar content.